Skip to Content

 The CRA contracted with The Fruitful Field to manage the Garden’s operations and programming.
 To ensure success for The Fruitful Field, the CRA installed electric for irrigation and lighting onsite, and a shed for storage of tools and material; all required for the Garden’s operations.
 These improvements ensure participants have the resources needed to maintain their plots as well as an overall productive Community Garden.
 Since the Garden’s construction and establishing of plants, The Fruitful Field has continued to maintain the garden to ensure its overall health and long-term viability as a community resource.

-For the 2022-2023 season, additional information on Community Garden plots and garden shares can be found below:
+For the 2023-2024 season, additional information on the Community Garden can be found below:

 Community Garden